UpstreamDataInc/amodbus/doc/source/examples.rst

 Examples contributions
 ----------------------

-These examples are supplied by users of pymodbus.
+These examples are supplied by users of amodbus.
-The pymodbus team thanks for sharing the examples.
+The amodbus team thanks for sharing the examples.

 Solar
 ^^^^^